Empower individuals out of homelessness

 We educate our community on how to use that produce.

-We host community meals and a farmers’ market stand to gather neighborhoods and fund Farming Hope.
+We host community pop up restaurants to gather neighborhoods and fund Farming Hope.

 We support each other to be self-sustaining.